copyrite/LwotcMinimalText/XComGame.md

 * The grenade must shred innately to benefit from the additional shred.

 ## Heavy Weapons
-This soldier is trained to use the XCOM gauntlet, a combination Rocket Launcher and Flamethrower.
+You can equip the XCOM gauntlet, a combination Rocket Launcher and Flamethrower.
 * The Rocket Launcher may be targeted at any tile in sight range.
 It has a 3 tile radius and its damage is subject to falloff.
 * When you launch a rocket, you roll a series of Aim checks to determine how many tiles a rocket scatters.
 Each failed roll increases scatter by 1 tile.
 The base number of scatter rolls is 4.
-If you only have one action remaining, you have +2 to number of scatter rolls.
+If you only have one action remaining, you have +2 number of scatter rolls.
 * Rocket launcher charges: 1
 * The flamethrower is a short-range weapon that causes damage to multiple targets within a cone-shaped area of effect.
 * Flamethrower charges: 2